TropiiDev/DualHacks/README.md

 # DualHacks

-This is a website based on helping education by creating a similar project to Google Classroom but more oriented to teaching students how to program
+This is a website based on helping education by creating a similar project to Google Classroom but more oriented to teaching students how to code

 # Features